-The Social Justice Resource Center (SJRC) is one of many student support offices within Student Affairs.
+The Social Justice Resource Center (SJRC) is one of many student support offices on campus.
 “Empowering Others, Empowering Ourselves” is the SJRC’s tagline.
 What this means in practice is the infusion of (1) social justice principles, (2) inclusive practices, and (3) a critical and intersectional lens into all of our work.
 Please note that the SJRC is a resource center and neither participates in nor endorses advocacy campaigns.

 What does the SJRC do?